Chuck Allen

-Charles Richard Allen (September 7, 1939 – December 14, 2016) was an American professional football player.
-He was a linebacker who played in the American Football League (AFL) with the San Diego Chargers, and later the National Football League (NFL) with the Pittsburgh Steelers and Philadelphia Eagles.
-He played in four AFL Championship games (1961, 1963, 1964, and 1965), and was a member of the Chargers' 1963 AFL Championship team.
-Allen was an All-AFL player in 1961, and an AFL Western Division All-Star in 1961, 1963, and 1964.
+Charles Richard Allen (September 7, 1939 – December 14, 2016) was an American professional football player who was a linebacker in the American Football League (AFL) with the San Diego Chargers, and later the National Football League (NFL) with the Pittsburgh Steelers and Philadelphia Eagles.
+He played in four AFL Championship games (1961, 1963–1965), and was a member of the Chargers' 1963 AFL Championship team.
+Allen was an All-AFL player in 1962, and an AFL All-Star in 1963 and 1964.
+He played college football for the Washington Huskies.

 After football

 Allen went on to serve as the Vice President of Football Operations for the Seattle Seahawks for 20 years.
 The high school football stadium of Cle Elum Roslyn High School in Allen's hometown of Cle Elum, Washington is named in his honor: "Chuck Allen Field."

-He died on December 14, 2016 at home.
+He died on December 14, 2016, at home.